-Dried chestnuts can be stored in the refrigerator for a couple of months.
-Frozen and stored in sealed container, they can be kept up to half a year.
+Yes. if they are frozen and stored in sealed container, they can be kept up to half a year.
 To retrieve them, they should be immersed in water for an hour before cooking.
 This process, in addition to thaw them, allows them to hydrate and recover their original state.

 Cooked chestnuts endure three to four days in the refrigerator and, if frozen and stored in an airtight container in the freezer, they can hold up to nine months.